com-480-data-visualization/project-2023-campiroboys/docs/milestone-2.md

 The goal of the project is to visualize the changes in parking spaces in the city of Zurich over time.
 We will focus on the effects of the recent change in parking space laws in the city of Zurich.
 Specifically we will also compare car parking spaces to 2-wheel parking spaces.
 We will use the data from the city of Zurich website and visualize it on a map of Zurich.
 We will try to also compare the data to some other data points, such as the population of the districts of Zurich.
 This data is available here [^3].

+> The current state of the project is visible [here](https://project-2023-campiroboys.vercel.app/).
+Currently, it is necessary to click on the map to load the data.

 ## Sketches of Visualizations

 Below are a few sketches of possible visualizations.
 We will probably use a combination of these visualizations.